 Breaking down Google’s mission statement

 Let’s break down this statement to capture the Google business model essence.
-At this stage, it is important to highlight that Google today is Alphabet Inc. and it isn’t anymore just the search engine but a company which diversified in several areas.
+At this stage, it is important to highlight that Google today is Alphabet Inc. and it isn’t anymore just the search engine but a company that diversified in several areas.
 However, the search engine is still the Alphabet Inc. cash cow.

 - Universally accessible.

 Google “organizes” the “information.”
 Google doesn’t create content.
 Indeed, Google assembles billion web pages and return an accurate result in a matter of milliseconds.
 That information is “universally accessible” as Google is free and available to billion of users each day.

 When the information served is useful (relevant) that’s when that information becomes knowledge.
 If you didn’t get it yet, Google has been so far a media company, and its corporate structure reflects that.
 Indeed, it has a dual-class stock structure which reflects the structure of other media companies like The New York Times.